doug-a-brunner/PiShrink/README.md

 * `-s` will skip the autoexpanding part of the process.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
-* `-r` will attempt to repair the filesystem if regular repairs fail
+* `-r` will attempt to repair the filesystem if regular repairs fail.
 * `-z` will Gzip compress the image after shrinking.
 The `.gz` extension will be added to the filename.
+* `-l` will specify a limit on the size of the autoexpanded partition, which may save time if reimaging the card later is desired.

 ## Prerequisites ##